abcdesktopio/docs/opsdocs/docs/contribute/overview.md

     various deployment scenarios.
 -->

-??? success must "Every docker image must be public"
+??? success must "Every container image must be public"
     to be done